YuliaTerzieva/ThesisProjectYuliaTerzieva/README.md

 ## Bachelor Thesis 18-Jun-2022
-# Serial dependence in Verticality perception
+# Serial Dependence in Verticality Perception

 The implementation of the model by Alberts et al. (2016) is in file VisualVestibularVeticalityModel.py.